Mercury Marauder: Mercury Marauder X-100

-Revival (2003–2004)
+Third generation (2003–2004)

 For the 2003 model year, Mercury revived the Marauder nameplate after a 33-year hiatus.
 Similar in concept to its 1960s namesake, the new Marauder offered upgraded chassis, suspension, and powertrain components over the standard Grand Marquis.
-For the first time since 1960, Mercury offered a full-size sedan with no Ford counterpart, developing it as a marketplace successor to the 1994-1996 Chevrolet Impala SS.
-When the Marauder was cancelled, Chrysler reintroduced the 2005 Chrysler 300 as a rear-drive luxury sedan with the all-new Hemi V8.
+For the first time since 1960, Mercury offered a full-size sedan with no Ford counterpart, developing it to appeal to the niche last filled by the 1994 through 1996 Chevrolet Impala SS.
+As the Marauder was canceled, Chrysler reintroduced the 2005 Chrysler 300 as a rear-drive luxury sedan with the all-new Hemi V8.

 The introduction of the Marauder launched a near-complete replenishment of the Mercury model line.
 Though the Grand Marquis sedan and Mountaineer SUV would remain in production, from 2004 to 2006, Mercury introduced the Monterey minivan (2004) and Mariner SUV (2005); the Sable was replaced by the Montego and Milan sedans (2005 and 2006).

 After the end of the 2004 model year, the Marauder was discontinued with no direct Mercury or Ford replacement.
 Initially predicted for sales of 18,000 vehicles per year, the revived Marauder sold slowly, with only 11,052 sold over its two-year production (compared to nearly 180,000 Grand Marquis sold in the same time).
 In a key marketing success, the Marauder attracted younger buyers into Lincoln-Mercury showrooms; the average age of its buyer (51) was 18 years younger than that of the Grand Marquis (69).